111X/DVImatrix848/README.md

 ##Gefen EXT-DVI-848
 Documentation about the device can be found at http://www.gefen.com/pdf/EXT-DVI-848.pdf

-The interesting parts (commands to control the device via the serial line) can be found in *Appendix B*:
+The interesting parts (commands to control the device via the serial line) can be found in *Appendix B*.

+###RS232 settings
+- Bits per second: 19200
+- Data bits: 8
+- Parity: None
+- Stop bits: 1
+- Flow Control: None

 ###Switching Command (shortcut)
 First character indicates the output monitor.
 Second character indicates the input